Preliminary Economic Assessment

 Avalon’s Separation Rapids Lithium Project has the potential to produce high purity lithium compounds for two distinct markets: an industrial mineral product for glass-ceramics and a lithium chemical for energy storage.
 It also has potential for several by-products including feldspars, high-purity silica and tantalum.

-The Separation Rapids deposit is one of the largest “complex-type” lithium pegmatite deposits in the world, unusual in its enrichment in the rare lithium mineral petalite.
-There has been only one significant petalite producer in the world, which is located in Zimbabwe.
+The Separation Rapids deposit is one of the largest “complex-type” lithium-cesium-tantalum pegmatite deposits in the world, unusual in its enrichment in the rare, high purity lithium mineral petalite.

 The Separation Rapids lithium deposit